Monday, March 28 Kelly Hogan, Scott Ligon; Hideout. 7 pm, $10 suggested donation

 Tuesday, March 29 City and Colour, Gord Downie; Park West.
 7:30 pm, sold out Geronimo!, Kid You’ll Move Mountains, The Soil and the Sun, Brontosaurus; Double Door.
 8 pm, $8 Laura Jansen, Umma; Beat Kitchen.
 8 pm, $10 Destroyer, The War . . . → Read More: This Week in Great Music: 3/28 – 4/3

 I recently discovered this orchestral folk collective’s 2009 full-length album, Hunter Moon, lurking in one of the many piles of “things to listen to eventually”, and I am sad that it’s taken me so long to find them.
-They swung through Chicago a few weeks ago, although I was probably sick, . . . → Read More: Wow, That’s a Good Song: Spirits of the Red City, “As Animal”
+They swung through Chicago a few weeks ago, although I was probably sick, or . . . → Read More: Wow, That’s a Good Song: Spirits of the Red City, “As Animal”

 As y’all have probably noticed by now, I like reading about music nearly as much as I like listening to music.
 In the last couple of days I’ve come across two pieces that are worthy of your attention.